 - 2 whole bay leaves dried

-- 1 tbsp fresh thyme or 1 tsp dried thyme
+- 1 tablespoon fresh thyme or 1 tsp dried thyme

-- 2 tbsp tapioca starch or cornstarch if not doing Whole30
+- 2 tablespoon tapioca starch or cornstarch if not doing Whole30

 - 1/2 cup water or beef broth